Last updated on 2026-05-15

 Program Overview

-The Precision Machining program is designed to equip learners with essential skills in both manual and CNC machining practices.
-The first year emphasizes foundational skills in manual machining, establishing a strong base for the second year, which focuses on advanced technical skills in both manual and CNC machining.
-Graduates of this program are prepared to take on significant roles in the machining industry, contributing to local manufacturers that supply machined parts and sub-assemblies globally.
+The Precision Machining program is tailored to equip learners with essential machining fundamentals while advancing their skills in both manual and CNC practices.
+The first year emphasizes foundational skills in manual machining, establishing a robust framework for the second year.
+In the second year, students build upon these skills, focusing on technical manual machining and CNC machining foundations.
+Graduates of this program are prepared to take on significant roles in the manual and computerized machining industry in New Brunswick, contributing to local manufacturers that supply machined parts and sub-assemblies globally.
 As they gain experience, graduates can progress from machine operators to roles such as programmers, machine and tooling set-up specialists, inspectors, and even middle management supervisory positions.

 Program Structure

-The Precision Machining diploma program is structured to be completed within two years of full-time study.
-The program includes:
+The Precision Machining diploma program is designed to be completed within two years of full-time study.
+The program structure includes:

-- A focus on foundational skills in the first year, leading to advanced techniques in the second year.
+- Focus on foundational skills in manual machining during the first year.

 - Access to a connected learning environment with technology requirements, including internet access and a laptop.